wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-mysql-use-webmatrix.md

 	This step is only necessary if you want to test your application locally.

-## Create a web app and MySQL database
+## Create a web site and MySQL database

-Follow these steps to create a web app and a MySQL database:
+Follow these steps to create a web site and a MySQL database:
 1. Login to the [Management Portal][Azure-portal].
 1. Click the **+ New** icon on the bottom left of the portal.